trunk-io/docs/check/configuration/supported/oxipng.md

 # Oxipng

-Oxipng is a formatter for assets.
+Oxipng is a formatter for PNG.

 You can enable the Oxipng plugin with